Earlier this week, I wrote about the alleged benefits of breastfeeding being vastly overstated.

 But these beneficial properties do not imply that breastmilk has any long-term benefits for the panoply of modern ailments: allergies, asthma, obesity, type 2 diabetes, and cardiovascular disease.
 We cannot claim such long-term benefits without sound empirical evidence.
 And that is entirely lacking.

-If the U.K’s National Health Service, the American Academy of Pediatrics, and others were to say, “We recommend breastfeeding because it reduces the risk of severe diarrhea and vomiting during infancy, and because breastmilk contains unique immune, hormonal, and nutritional factors not found in formula, the long-term benefits of which are unknown,” I would have no problem with their claims.
+If the American Academy of Pediatrics, and others were to say, “We recommend breastfeeding because it reduces the risk of severe diarrhea and vomiting during infancy, and because breastmilk contains unique immune, hormonal, and nutritional factors not found in formula, the long-term benefits of which are unknown,” I would have no problem with their claims.

 But instead, they have chosen to present poor quality evidence as fact.
 Playing fast and loose with the evidence in this way undermines their credibility.
 Worse, it violates the trust that women have placed in them.